chipsalliance/caliptra-rtl/docs/CaliptraIntegrationSpecification.md

 ## Interface rules

-The following figure shows the reset rules and timing.
-The steps illustrated should be followed by the SoC for cold boot flows.
+The following figure shows the reset rules and timing for cold boot flows.

 *Figure 3: Reset rules and timing diagram*